 Let’s say your CEO asks your Head of People Ops, “How often and how quickly are employees leaving our company?”
 Your Head of People Ops can easily find this figure because it’s one of the metrics they consistently track: your company’s employee turnover rate, which is currently 19%.
 They decide to set a KPI target of 12% aimed at reducing churn.

 In this example, the employee turnover rate is the KPI.
-And it’s one among many KPIs your people ops team tracks, alongside key performance indicators like absenteeism rates, the number of overtime hours worked, and employee satisfaction.
+It’s one among many KPIs your people ops team tracks, alongside key performance indicators like absenteeism rates, the number of overtime hours worked, and employee satisfaction.

 What is an OKR?

-You may have heard that you should make your objectives ambitious — and that’s true.
-But more specifically, align your objectives with your company’s mission and strategic goals for the future.
-That way, it’ll be easier to create OKRs that cascade from the top of the company down — also called cascading goals — and develop initiatives, on team and individual levels, that will push the OKRs over the finish line.
+You may have heard that you should shoot for ambitious objectives — and that’s true.
+However, it’s even more essential to make your objectives easy to understand, motivating, and aligned with your company’s mission and strategic goals for the future.
+Similarly, key results should be measurable and time-bound.
+That way, it’s easier to create OKRs that cascade from the top of the company down — also called cascading goals — and develop initiatives, on team and individual levels, that will push the OKRs over the finish line.

 OKR example